Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 The Basics of Baby-Led Weaning

 Baby-led weaning (BLW) is a feeding approach where you let your baby self-feed solid foods instead of spoon-feeding purees.
 This method encourages independence and helps develop your baby’s motor skills and taste preferences.
-Let’s explore the key benefits of BLW and how it can positively impact your child’s eating habits.
+Here’s a closer look at the key benefits of BLW and how it can shape your child’s eating habits.

 What Is Baby-Led Weaning?

-As you explore new feeding methods, it’s essential to understand what baby-led weaning (BLW) involves.
-BLW allows your baby to self-feed, promoting independence and exploration of food.
-Unlike traditional spoon-feeding, this method encourages your child to choose and eat whole pieces of food from the start.
+BLW allows your baby to self-feed, promoting independence and curiosity around food.
+Unlike traditional spoon-feeding, this method encourages your child to pick up and eat whole pieces of food from the start.

 Key aspects of baby-led weaning include: